fresh-ash/HelloWorld-test-/README.md

-This programm print "Hello, {times of day}".
-Also this use local of user for change language of messages.
+This programm prints "Hello, {times of day}".
+Also this uses local of user for change language of messages.